All Episodes

 I think he could hear it.

-Oh my god, he can't hear from up there off on a roof doing that sniping.
+Oh my God, he can't hear from up there off on a roof doing that sniping.

-It's interesting that you I suppose, in a way, what we should be doing is the opposite of what's happening.
+It's interesting that you, I suppose, in a way, what we should be doing is the opposite of what's happening.

 He could hear it.

-I think he also I don't believe he was motivated politically.
+I think he also, I don't believe he was motivated politically.

 I think this was motivated emotionally.

-For example, if you think right now, there'll be some people who are really really furious, and probably if they had the time and the ability to reflect on what they were feeling, you would locate various islands of grief and pain in your own life that had been lit up in the circuitry of your consciousness and your spiritual life by this event, like it like how a light switch works.
+And probably if they had the time and the ability to reflect on what they were feeling, you would locate various islands of grief and pain in your own life that had been lit up in the circuitry of your consciousness and your spiritual life by this event, like it, like how a light switch works.

 You press the button, the circuit is completed, the light lights up.

-Imagine that you're so certain that like a saint, if you're a saint, you're Saint Francis, you're St. Paul, you're one of the many great saints, and someone dies, you may f feel compassion, even sympathy for the people that have died, but you are certain that God is real, that the sensory reality that we occupy temporarily is secondary to the great spiritual life.
+you may feel compassion, even sympathy for the people that have died, but you are certain that God is real, that the sensory reality that we occupy temporarily is secondary to the great spiritual life.

 Now, I don't know Charlie Kirk well.

-I spoke to him a few times, and I was sort of fascinated by him, is what I would say.
+I spoke to him a few times and I was sort of fascinated by him is what I would say.

-What I sense though is that Charlie Kirk does have a deep and abiding faith in Christ and would be willing to die for what he believes in.
+What I sense, though, is that Charlie Kirk does have a deep and abiding faith in Christ and would be willing to die for what he believes in.

 Over in the UK, things are falling apart.

-And what I was struck by when watching that content was that there were among the patriotic protesters that day, there was quite a lot of goodwill and good feeling, and something that I've always hoped for, whether I had been using the language and the colours of the left or right, a sense that you're really representing the will of the people, the will of the people, the will of the people under God.
+And what I was struck by when watching that content was that among the patriotic protesters that day, there was quite a lot of goodwill and good feeling and something that I've always hoped for, whether I had been using the language and the colours of the left or right, a sense that you're really representing the will of the people, the will of the people, the will of the people under God.

 Because the will of the people could become a very desperate and appalling thing, actually, if misguided and misdirected.

-So which generally it is.
+So, which generally it is.

 But at the heart of the British establishment now are serious, serious problems.

-He was there with Tony Blair, he was advocating for war, he was helping to sex up dossiers, he was helping to ensure that Iraq could be invaded and that people believed they were weapons of mass destruction.
+He was helping to ensure that Iraq could be invaded and that people believed there were weapons of mass destruction.

 He's been sacked on numerous occasions, usually in some way connected to dishonesty.

-So the idea that Keir Starmer wouldn't know that Peter Mandelson had a close friendship to drumroll, please, Jeffrey Epstein is ridiculous, outrageous, impossible.
+So the idea that Keir Starmer wouldn't know that Peter Mandelson had a close friendship to drum roll, please, Jeffrey Epstein, is ridiculous, outrageous, impossible.

 And yet that's what Keir Starmer has claimed.